drdn/git-novice/README.md

 ==========

 An introduction to version control for novices using Git.
-Please see <https://swcarpentry.github.io/git-novice/> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.
+Please see <https://drdn.github.io/git-novice/> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.

-Maintainers:
+These materials adapted from the Software Carpentries.
+Please refer to <https://swcarpentry.github.io/git-novice/> for the original lesson materials.

+Original lesson materials were developed and maintained by:

 * [Ivan Gonzalez][gonzalez_ivan]: [@iglpdc](https://github.com/iglpdc)
 * [Nima Hejazi][hejazi_nima]: [@nhejazi](https://github.com/nhejazi)